 It doesn’t take long before insults are hurled and verbal fists fly.
 But Deborah and Sharon’s bickering takes an entirely new turn when they discover the object of their mutual affection stretched out on the floor of his den–dead.
 Suddenly, the Peltz sisters go from being each other’s enemies to each other’s alibis.
 They’re on the police’s list of suspects for the doctor’s murder, and sibling rivalry or no sibling rivalry, they’ve got to bury the hatchet and get themselves out of trouble.
 In the process, they not only find men of their own to love…they find a way to love and accept each other.

-In the comic tradition of Jane Heller’s previous novels, Cha Cha Cha, The Club, Infernal Affairs, Princess Charming, and Crystal Clear, Sis Boom Bah is as hilarious as it is poignant–a book that will provoke laughter in all sisters, hopefully nudging a few of them to let go of past hurts and mend fences.
+In the comic tradition of Jane Heller’s previous novels, Clean Sweep, The Club, Infernal Affairs, Princess Charming, and Crystal Clear, Sis Boom Bah is as hilarious as it is poignant–a book that will provoke laughter in all sisters, hopefully nudging a few of them to let go of past hurts and mend fences.